MoBRUEC/MoBRUEC/README.md

 Like the IFTTT XMAS 2020 challenge.
 [If you like low-code automation, you might enjoy this one.](https://www.youtube.com/watch?v=namYiCXgRIk)

 [![IFTTT XMAS CONTEST 2020](https://img.youtube.com/vi/namYiCXgRIk/0.jpg)](https://www.youtube.com/watch?v=namYiCXgRIk)

+Since I am into bots and am trying to have them do more and more tricks, you will see plenty of automated activity on my **[Twitter feed](https://twitter.com/moebruec)**.

 Well, with that, I bid you a great day: